 where $\theta$ is the velocity exponent.
-Interestingly, when $F=0$, one could find the critical point by adjusting the amplitude of nonlinear coefficient.
-And there also exists a scaling ansatz above the critical $\lambda_c$,
+Interestingly, when $f=0$, one can achieve the critical point by adjusting the amplitude of the nonlinear coefficient.
+And there also exists a scaling ansatz above the critical $\lambda_c$ \cite{ramasco2001interface},